Dry Yeast vs Liquid Yeast. Which Is Better?

 Convenience is another.
 Dry yeasts last for a long time, and are shelf stable, with known cell counts.

-Liquid yeasts lose viablity from the moment they are packaged, which means they have quite a short shelf life and it is pretty much essential to make a yeast starter for every brew.
-Which menas planning your brewday a couple of days in advance.
-For more information on yeast starters, look here.
+Liquid yeasts lose viability from the moment they are packaged, which means they have quite a short shelf life and it is pretty much essential to make a yeast starter for every brew.
+Which means planning your brewday a couple of days in advance.
+For more information on yeast starters, look here

 For us at Kegland, this is the big factor, more often than not.
 We are all about convenience and ease of use.
 And in those terms, dry yeast is the clear winner.